|

 Code Secs.
 40801 - 40805 and 40808).
 Fight Your Ticket and Help I Got a Ticket (both above) tell you

 how.
-Also see this detailed but informal discussion of speed surveys and
+Also see this informal but

 the Speed Trap Law, published here on highwayrobbery.net .